Cosmetic Dentistry FAQs

 You should also ask to see before-and-after photos of patients who underwent those procedures.
 Ask questions about their cases and the strategies the dentist used to improve their smiles.

-Q. What cosmetic dentistry procedures are available for people who are missing teeth?
+Q. What cosmetic procedures are available for people who are missing teeth?

-A. Although dentures are not considered a cosmetic dentistry procedure, they provide a cosmetic benefit for people who have lost all or some of their teeth.
+A. Although dentures are not considered a cosmetic procedure, they provide an aesthetic benefit for people who have lost all or some of their teeth.
 People who are missing only certain teeth, or rows of teeth, may be better served by a dental bridge or dental implants.
 It is best to have your situation evaluated by a dental professional in order to establish candidacy for any of these procedures.

 A. Yes.
-The level of sedation necessary for cosmetic dentistry procedures depends on several factors, including:
+The level of sedation necessary depends on several factors, including:

 • Your health and medical history.